pycom/pycom-documentation/content/tutorials/advanced/uzlib.md

 ---
 title: "Compressed files"
 ---
 The Pycom firmware includes the [`uzlib`](/firmwareapi/micropython/uzlib/) module by default, which supports the decompression of files and streams.
-Below, three usage examples are highlighted:
+Below, two usage examples are highlighted:
 * [Decompressing a zlib file](decompressing-a-zlib-file)
 * [Decompressing a gzip file](#decompressing-a-gzip-file)